 At its heart, networking involves meeting up with people in the hope that you will build profitable relationships with them.
 The emphasis is likely to be on building business relationships but social and even romantic ones could develop too I suppose.
 Many of the same principles apply whether you are networking online or in real life.

-My friend, Richard White (author of the Networking Survival Guide) likes to think of networking as ‘net’ working.
+Richard White (author of the Networking Survival Guide) liked to think of networking as ‘net’ working.
 “We build up a network of useful connections and resources and at the same time we build a net in which land sales-leads in the same way that people use a net for fishing.”

 The network that we build starts with those people who already know us and who think positively about us.
 It is worth remembering that it will invariably be easier to grow an existing network than to start one from scratch.